-131. Project emissions include emissions due to: (1) combustion of auxiliary fuel to supplement waste gas/heat; and (2) electricity emissions due to consumption of electricity for cleaning of gas before being used for generation of energy or other supplementary electricity consumption.
+128. Project emissions include emissions due to: (1) combustion of auxiliary fuel to supplement waste gas/heat; and (2) electricity emissions due to consumption of electricity for cleaning of gas before being used for generation of energy or other supplementary electricity consumption.

-$$PE{v} = PE{AF,v} + PE{EL,v}$$ Equation (46)
+$$PE{y} = PE{AF,y} + PE{EL,y}$$

-PE{ν} = Project emissions due to the project activity (t CO2)

-$PE{AF,y}$ = Project activity emissions from on-site consumption of fossil fuels by the unit process(es) and/or co-generation plant(s) if they are used as supplementary fuels due to non-availability of waste energy to the project activity or due to any other reason (t CO_2)

-PE{EL,y} = Project activity emissions from on-site consumption of electricity for gas cleaning equipment or other supplementary electricity consumption (tCO2) (as per Table 4 2: Summary of gases and sources included in the project boundary)
+PE_y Project emissions due to the project activity (t CO2) PE {AF,y} Project activity emissions from on-site consumption of fossil fuels by the unit process(es) and/or co-generation plant(s) if they are used as supplementary fuels due to non-availability of waste energy to the project activity or due to any other reason (t CO2) PE {EL,y} Project activity emissions from on-site consumption of electricity for gas cleaning equipment or other supplementary electricity consumption (tCO2) (as per Table 2: Summary of gases and sources included in the project boundary)

-132. Note: If the electricity was consumed in gas cleaning equipment in the baseline as well, project emissions due to electricity consumption for gas cleaning can be ignored.
+Note: If the electricity was consumed in gas cleaning equipment in the baseline as well, project emissions due to electricity consumption for gas cleaning can be ignored.

 5.5.1.
-Project emissions due to auxiliary fossil fuel combusted to supplement waste energy in the project activity fossil fuels and the waste energy; and (2) when the calculation of F{wcm} using equation (34 37), (32 38) and (34 40) is practically not possible due to technical constraints (e.g. gas measurement and its quality).
-In all other cases, if the calculation of F{wcm} has accounted for the use of the auxiliary fossil fuels, then the calculation of the project emissions for the auxiliary fossil fuels is not required.
+Project emissions due to auxiliary fossil fuel combusted to supplement waste energy in the project activity

+- 129. These project emissions should be calculated only in two situations: (1) when the auxiliary fossil fuel is used to supplement the waste energy directly in the waste heat recovery combustion systems, where the energy output cannot be apportioned between fossil fuels and the waste energy; and (2) when the calculation of f{wcm} using equation (36), (37) and (39) is practically not possible due to technical constraints (e.g. gas measurement and its quality).
+In all other cases, if the calculation of F{wcm} has accounted for the use of the auxiliary fossil fuels, then the calculation of the project emissions for the auxiliary fossil fuels is not required. - 130.
+These emissions are calculated by using latest approved tool "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion".